guybedford/require-css/README.md

 3. When run as part of a build with the RequireJS Optimizer, 'css!' dependencies are inlined into the built layer JavaScript for automatic injection.
 The layers can be built fully compatible with layer exclusions and inclusions.

-4. When included with the alternative require syntax: `'css!styles/main!'`, then instead of being inlined, the CSS layer is output to a separate CSS file.
+4. When setting the 'separateCSS' build parameter flag to true, the RequireJS Optimizer creates a separate CSS file matching the module layer in the build.

 _All url path normalization within the CSS files is handled automatically_